Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding

-In both cases, it is possible to reverse the ``unexplored region'' process so that disks of positive area are ``glued on'' (at single ``pinch points'') at these jump times, and in both cases one can show that the location of the pinch point is uniformly random, conditioned on all that has happened before.
+In both cases, it is possible to time-reverse the ``unexplored region'' process so that disks of positive area are ``glued on'' (at single ``pinch points'') at these jump times, and in both cases one can show that the location of the pinch point is uniformly random, conditioned on all that has happened before.
 One can use this to generate a coupling between the L\'evy net and QLE.
 However, it is not obvious that the geodesic paths of the L\'evy net actually correspond to geodesics of $\oqdist$.
 This is the part that takes a fair amount of work and requires the analysis of a sequence of geodesic approximations.

 In Section~\ref{sec::sle_6_moment_bounds}, we will prove moment bounds for the quantum distance between the initial point and tip of an $\SLE_6$ on a $\sqrt{8/3}$-quantum wedge as well as between two boundary points on a $\sqrt{8/3}$-quantum wedge separated by a given amount of quantum length.
 These bounds will be used later to control the law of the length of certain geodesic approximations.